rmrk-team/NestingEIP/README.md

 A lot of NFT consumers collect them based on countless criteria.
 Some aim for utility of the tokens, some for the uniqueness, some for the visual appeal, etc. There is no standardized way to group the NFTs tied to a specific account.
 By nesting NFTs based on their owner's preference, this proposal introduces the ability to do it.
 The root parent token could represent a certain group of tokens and all of the children nested into it would belong to it.

 The rise of soulbound, non-transferable, tokens, introduces another need for this proposal.
-Having a token with multiple solbound traits (child tokens), allows for numerous use cases.
+Having a token with multiple soulbound traits (child tokens), allows for numerous use cases.
 One concrete example of this can be drawn from supply trains usecase.
 A shipping container, represented by an NFT with its own traits, could have multiple child tokens denoting each leg of its journey.

 ### Membership